patchlevel/event-sourcing/docs/subscription.md

 }
 ```
 :::note
-For each subsciber ID, the engine will create a subscription.
+For each subscriber ID, the engine will create a subscription.
 If the subscriber ID changes, a new subscription will be created.
 In some cases like projections, you want to change the subscriber ID to rebuild the projection.
 :::